feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/ui_controls.md

 ### Middle Section (Quick Access)

+**Circuits, Inputs, and Outputs (root scene top bar):**
+- Hover the title to list existing circuits, input areas, or output areas
+- **+** creates one
+- The Circuits list button is not on this bar

 **Inputs Button:**
 - Dropdown showing all IPU areas
 - **+** button to create new input